codevalley/foxhole/cli/GettingStarted.md

    python -m cli.main
    ```

 3. You should see the Foxhole CLI welcome message.
-Use the `help` command to see available commands.
+the `help` command to see available commands.
 ## Basic Usage

-1. Register a new account using the `register` command.
+1. **Register a new account**: Choose the "Sign up" option and enter a screen name.
-2. Log in using the `login` command with your user secret.
+2. **Login**: Use the "Login" option and enter your user secret.
-3. Use `shout` to send a message to all users.
-4. Use `dm` to send a direct message to a specific user.
-5. Use `whoami` to view your profile information.
-6. Use `update` to modify your profile information.
-7. Use `logout` to log out of your account.
+3. **Send a broadcast message**: Use the "Send broadcast message" option.
+4. **Send a direct message**: Use the "Send personal message" option and provide the recipient's user ID.
+5. **View your profile**: Select the "View profile" option.
+6. **Update your profile**: Choose the "Edit profile" option to update your screen name.
+7. **Upload a file**: Use the "Upload" option and provide the file path.
+8. **List files**: Select the "List" option to see files on the server.
+9. **Download a file**: Use the "Download" option and specify the file name.
-8. Use `exit` to close the CLI.
+10. **Logout**: Choose the "Exit" option to log out and close the CLI.

+## Session Management

+The CLI supports saving and resuming sessions.
+When you log in or register, you'll be asked if you want to save the session.
+On subsequent runs, you can choose to resume your last session.

+## Troubleshooting

+- If you encounter connection issues, ensure that the Foxhole Backend API is running and that the `API_URL` and `WEBSOCKET_HOST` in `config.py` are correct.
+- For any other issues, check the error messages displayed in the CLI for guidance.

 Enjoy using Foxhole CLI!